 I can help you close a new client or project quickly so that you can make money (or have the promise of money) in the next few days.
 Or, I can help you reframe how you think about and approach your job so that you actually remember why you wanted to be a freelance writer in the first place.
 I can help you with both, simultaneously.
-For free.

 (Full disclosure: I don’t actually know if you’re going to have another $100 or $1,000 in your PayPal account by next week.
 That depends on how good of a writer you are, how closely you follow my directions, how astute you are when it comes to communicating with clients, if you feel like actually meeting your deadlines or if you’re going to watch Netflix instead…)